 Gamma-aminobutyric acid (GABA) is your body’s main inhibitory neurotransmitter and it plays a central role in anxiety, stress, and insomnia.19 GABA is calming and acts like a “brake” during times of stress.
 Many medications for anxiety and insomnia, such as benzodiazepines (Xanax, Klonopin, Valium, Ativan, Restoril, Halcion) activate the GABA pathway to induce relaxation.

 Our brains naturally produce GABA, and its calming activity balances glutamate, the body’s main excitatory neurotransmitter.20 Enhancing and supporting GABA can promote relaxation and relieve anxiety, which is critical for a good night’s sleep.21

-L-theanine, found naturally in tea, reduces levels of cortisol in saliva, and lowers blood pressure.25 It also helps increase brain levels of GABA, serotonin, and dopamine.26,27 L-theanine improves sleep quality in boys with attention-deficit/hyperactivity disorder.28 Magnolia Officinalis, another botanical, appears to promote sleep by acting on GABA receptors.29
+L-theanine, found naturally in tea, reduces levels of cortisol in saliva, and lowers blood pressure.25 It also helps increase brain levels of GABA, serotonin, and dopamine.26,27 Low levels of serotonin and dopamine are associated with depression.
+L-theanine improves sleep quality in boys with attention-deficit/hyperactivity disorder (ADHD).28 Magnolia officinalis, another botanical, appears to promote sleep by acting on GABA receptors.29

 Combining the Two